-During the pandemic period (as declared by the WHO), SCB-2019 (CpG 1018/Alum) will be purchased by and allocated through the COVAX Facility pursuant to the orders to be negotiated between us and GAVI, UNICEF, PAHO, or other potential parties.
-We may also consider commercializing SCB-2019 (CpG 1018/Alum) post conditional approval via bilateral supply agreements if COVAX does not exercise its right of first refusal to procure doses.
+During the pandemic period (as declared by the WHO), SCB-2019 (CpG 1018/Alum) will be purchased by and allocated through the COVAX Facility pursuant to the orders to be placed by GAVI, UNICEF, PAHO, or other potential parties.
+We may also consider commercializing SCB-2019 (CpG 1018/Alum) post conditional approval via bilateral supply agreements.
 During the post-pandemic period (as declared by the WHO), we may sell up to 50% of our production capacity for our COVID-19 vaccine candidate to the COVAX Facility if required, and we intend to sell the remaining amount through bilateral negotiations and supply arrangements with global governments.
 During both the pandemic period and post-pandemic period, there is a heightened risk that our SCB-2019 (CpG 1018/Alum) may be subject to adverse governmental actions in certain countries, including product seizures, intellectual property expropriation, compulsory licenses or other actions.
 We are likely to face challenges related to the allocation of supply of SCB-2019 (CpG 1018/Alum), particularly with respect to geographic distribution.
 Thus, even if SCB-2019 (CpG 1018/Alum) is conditionally or formally approved, such governmental actions may limit our ability to recoup our current and future expenses.